fbpx

 Our as-built surveys combine professional expertise with industry-leading laser scanning technology, including Trimble X7 and Leica RTC360 systems.
 We capture detailed existing-condition data across residential and commercial buildings, recording geometry, structural elements and spatial layouts with exceptional accuracy.

-Watch how we capture accurate data using high-precision laser scanning technology.
+Watch how we capture structured data using high-precision laser scanning technology.

 How Survey Data Is Captured and Processed?

-Using high-density point cloud capture, our surveyors collect and structure building data into coordinated outputs for architectural and technical design workflows.
+We use high-density point cloud capture to collect and structure building data into coordinated outputs for architectural and technical design workflows.
 All information is referenced and aligned to ensure consistency across plans, elevations and sections.

 What are the different types of measured surveys?